About Ukiyoe, Japanese woodblock prints (浮世絵)

 Engraver: engrave color plates

 Each color plate is engraved according to the “Irosashi” of the painter.
-It required a great deal of skill and was a show of the engraver’s skill.
+It required great skill and was a show of the engraver’s skill.

 ↓